National Science Foundation Graduate Research Fellowships

 Approximately 1,000 graduate fellowships awarded annually.
 These Fellowships are extremely competitive; typically one applicant in ten is awarded a Fellowship.

 Open to U.S. citizens or nationals, or permanent resident aliens.
 Fellowships are intended for individuals in the early stages of their graduate study.
 Awards are not made in clinical, counseling, business, or management fields, social work, education (except in science education Ph.D.), or history (except history of science), for work leading to medical, dental, law, or public health degrees, or for study in joint science-professional degree programs.
 Applicants may apply during their senior undergraduate year or during their first year of graduate study: they must have completed no more than 12 months of full-time graduate study.

-Due date of application on the NSF Fastlane Graduate Research Fellowship Program Application Module, depending on field of application:
+Final deadline varies in Oct. or Nov. with due date of application on the NSF Fastlane Graduate Research Fellowship Program Application Module, depending on field of application: